j23414/mango-user-guide/databases.md

 ##KEGG

-Since it was motivated by bioligical research, we created a method to fetch bioligical pathways data from KEGG.
+Since it was motivated by bioligical research, we created a method to fetch biological pathways data from KEGG.